elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Waters supervised by Griffins
+- Waters supervised by griffins
 - sleep on the edge of fires
-- eclipse of sands, magnificat
+- eclipse of sands, Magnificat
-- suspended garden and turbulence
+- hanging garden and turbulence
 - bronze age
 - stone age
 - ground level.